RDBALL/about-me/README.md

 ### Reflections and Comments

+### Day 2

-QuestionWhat I should have done from the start is to get back to the basics and begin with a wireframe design.
+- What I should have done from the start is to get back to the basics and begin with a wireframe design.
 At the moment there is not a lot of thought put into the overall design other than just meeting the requirements of the assignment.

+### Day 3

+- I still need to spend some more time and energy understanding for loops and the benifit of using arrays within the context of this assignment.